-It’s practically impossible to distil DJ Jazzy Jeff’s career into 12 moments, and frankly we’re also constrained by what’s available online.
+It’s practically impossible to summarise DJ Jazzy Jeff’s career in 12 moments, and frankly we’re also constrained by what’s available online.
 After all, his career goes all the way back, pre-internet, to the mid-80s.
 Plus, some of the things he’s done are just beyond public footage being available.
 (DJing President Barack Obama’s private birthday party, for instance?
 We suspect “phones at the door” was definitely a prerequisite for entry to that one!)

 1. Co-writing one of the greatest hip hop anthems of all time, “Summertime”